max-carroll/ioc-ts-max/README.md

     }
   }

-  // register which interface a class hsould resolve to container.register('IBird', Eagle)
+  // register which interface a class should resolve to container.register('IBird', Eagle)

-  // resolve the implemntation
+  // resolve the implementation
   const resolved : IBird = container.resolve<IBird>('IBird')